pixelartexchange/artbase/artq/README.md

-Let's try The Saudis - an ("on-blockchain) collection - with the token contract / service at [0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1](https://etherscan.io/address/0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1):
+Let's try The Saudis - an ("on-blockchain") pixel art collection - with the token contract / service at [0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1](https://etherscan.io/address/0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1):

 ```